 Also, with discovery and knowledge of new diseases, Ayurveda has formulated livelier herbal formulations for treatment of even arcane disease.
 An example I frequently like to cite is that of “Syphilis”.
 Syphilis was a disease previously unknown in Indian subcontinent until it was introduced by Westerns.
 Bhavprakash in his book written in the 16th century describes the cause and treatment of Ayurveda.
 Practices and evolutionary nature of Ayurveda thus have emboldened its claim as a holistic treatment approach even more.

 The herbal tradition of Ayurveda comes from the properties of herb and the properties that it exacerbates or reduces when it is introduced in the human system.
-Some of these herbs can be known as used exclusively as a treatment of minor ailments at home.
-The herbs presented here are for info of Ayurveda and study in deep if you want it as medical advice.
+Some herbs listed here can be use in your home as supplement of other modern medicine.
+All the herbs taken here are for info of Ayurveda and study in deep if you want it as medical advice.
 Without studying the nature of herbs we can’t use it as medicine which may have harmful effects.
 In case of confusion, you can consult with the Ayurveda Doctor.

 1. Ashwagandha an Ayurvedic Herbs